diogocardoso28/personal-site/_posts/2024-07-24-HomelabOverview.md

 ---
 # Backstory

-Around 2020 when I was interning as a software developer at a local company I started to grow an interest in hosting my stuff, this came after hearing cool terms such as _auto deploy_, _auto testing_, _DevOps_, _plesk_, and _docker_.
+Around 2020 when I was interning as a software developer at a local company, I started to grow an interest in hosting my stuff, this came after hearing cool terms such as _auto deploy_, _auto testing_, _DevOps_, _plesk_, and _docker_.
 After building up some courage, I started to ask some questions to the technology manager at the time there and he began to teach me about the use of multiple domains and reverse proxies, admin panels, and he even showed me some parts of the configurations that they were using at the company, this talk had me sold the idea of running my servers and self-hosting my services.

 # My first hardware
 I managed to get hold of three old machines (for free!).
 I got two HP ProDesk 400 G1s, these were fairly poorly specked since they were only serving as POS terminals.
 These machines had an Intel Pentium G3220 paired with 2GB of RAM and 500GB HDDs.
 The third machine was the more powerful one, it was a Dell Optiplex 390 specked with an Intel i3-2120 with 4GB of RAM and 1TB of HDD storage.

 # The first upgrades
-Before I did any configuration or first deployment I knew right away that I needed to upgrade these machines, so I started by ordering an 8GB stick of ram out of AliExpress (budget was tight and It somehow it still works to this day).
+Before I did any configuration or first deployment, I knew right away that I needed to upgrade these machines, so I started by ordering an 8GB stick of ram out of AliExpress (budget was tight and It somehow it still works to this day).
-This 8GB stick ended up in the dell machine and I split the two 2GB sticks this machine had between the HP machines therefore leaving the Dell with 8GB of ram and the HPs with 4GB each.
+This 8GB stick ended up in the dell machine and I split the two 2GB sticks this machine had between the HP machines, therefore leaving the Dell with 8GB of ram and the HPs with 4GB each.
 I also knew that I wanted a NAS, since I wasn't really queen on trusting my data on god knows how old hard drives, therefore, I got myself a Seagate IronWolf 2TB hdd to put my most important data on.

 # The first deployment